JuliaStats/Clustering.jl/doc/source/kmedoids.md

-[K-medoids](http://en.wikipedia.org/wiki/K-medoids) is a clustering algorithm that works by finding ``k`` data points (called *medoids*) such that the total cost or total distance between each data point and the closest *medoid* is minimal.
+[K-medoids](http://en.wikipedia.org/wiki/K-medoids) is a clustering algorithm that works by finding ``k`` data points (called *medoids*) such that the total distance between each data point and the closest *medoid* is minimal.

 ```@docs
 kmedoids